Frequently asked questions

 Where do your materials come from?

 Our cotton comes from : Texas Organic Cotton Marketing Cooperative, including farmers like Jeff Payne certified organic by the Texas Department of Agriculture.
 The yarn is milled at Hill Spinning Mill in Thomasville, North Carolina.
-The fabric comes from somewhere and I have an email to Daniel to tell me where.
 Finally the fabric is finished at South Fork Industries, Lincolnton, NC.
 Rolls of fabric are delivered to Opportunity Threads where Francisco is our dedicated Vejibag stitcher.
-The paper tags are printed by Asheville Color and Imaging on paper from French Paper Company (that has a very strong environmental commitment).
+The paper tags are printed by Asheville Color and Imaging on paper from French Paper Company a pioneer in recycled paper manufacturing.
 The fabric tags are made by Label Services Inc in Charlotte, NC. of cotton twill using ink that is a water based ink, non-toxic.

 Can you put different types of produce in the same bag?